miketaart/Project3_Vinylfy-client/README.md

 Click [here](https://vinylfy.netlify.app/) to check out the project deployed with Netlify (front end) and Heroku (back end) please use the following credentials:

 Login
-username: user
+username: user and
 password: user123

-Discogs username
-username: michaeltaart
+Discogs username: michaeltaart
 ## Available Scripts

 In the project directory, you can run: